getsentry/rfcs/text/0083-starfish-tracing-model.md

 ## Span

-Spans are very similar to how the function today, but they get elevated to a more significant level.
+Spans behave very similar to how the function today, but they get elevated to a more significant level.
 They largely follow the general semantics in the wider tracing eco system.
 To drive our product ideas we are going to ensure that the quality of the spans is high and that they provide at least the following pieces of information: